wuyu2015/BinaryStoreSwift/README.md

 Additionally, `BinaryStore` maintains O(1) read/write efficiency, close to native array operations in performance.

 The following code example demonstrates simple cases of storing `Int`, `Int` arrays, `String`, `String` arrays, `Range`, and `Range` arrays in binary.
-In practical scenarios, these data types are often stored in a mixed manner, usually corresponding to a Swift `Struct`.
-This kind of code needs to be written by you.
+In practical scenarios, these data types are often stored in a mixed manner, usually corresponding to a Swift `Struct` —this kind of code needs to be written by you.
 In the source code, there are functions that support plist storage, but using plist to support binary storage is not the main goal of `BinaryStore`, so they are not provided in the demo code.
 Support for floating-point numbers is not yet implemented but may be added in future versions.

 ## Getting Started